ChidiebereNjoku/Sentiment_Analyzer/README.md

 Brand Monitoring: Tracks brand sentiment over time, helping businesses maintain a positive reputation.

 Deployment
 The deployment process includes end-to-end implementation from data collection to full deployment, ensuring a seamless user experience.
-This web app can be accessed at this URL: https://sentimentanalyzer.streamlit.app/
+This web app can be accessed at this URL: https://sentiment-analyzer-8i7k.onrender.com

 ## Acknowledgments
 TensorFlow
 Keras
+streamlit
 Special thanks to all contributors and the open-source community.